bpietroniro/parse-graph/README.md

   - the cheapest path between two nodes in a given graph
 - Fulfills these queries and outputs JSON-formatted answers

-## I Love Feedback

-This has been a really fun and interesting exercise for me, and I plan to continue working on it.
-I'd be really grateful to hear any and all questions, comments, criticism, and ideas you have regarding my current implementation!

 # Setup Instructions

-This project uses Golang version 1.20 and PostgreSQL version 15.6.
+The project uses Golang version 1.20 and PostgreSQL version 15.6.

 ## Installation